emca-it/Energy-Log-Server-6.x/04-00-00-Visualizations/04-05-00-Dashboards.md

 ## Load ##
-To load the Dashboard, go to the "Management Object" -> "Saved Object" -> "Dashborad" select it in the list.
+To load the Dashboard, go to the "Management Object" -> "Saved Object" -> "Dashborad" select it from the list.
 From this place, we can also go into advanced editing mode.
 To view of the visualization use ![](/media/media/image17_1_js.png) button.